 VeriBlock is a complementary technology to sidechains/Drivechain.
 Provided a sufficient security budget, a sidechain can adopt VeriBlock consensus technology just like any other public blockchain.

-The VeriBlock blockchain provides an aggregation layer of proof, and its token provides a means for paying the decentralized VeriBlock PoW and PoP miners in a way controlled completely by the VeriBlock blockchain protocol.
-As such, the VeriBlock token serves as a price discovery mechanism that allows the efficient allocation of the scare resource of proof, allowing all blockchains to inherit Bitcoin’s PoW security.
+The VeriBlock blockchain provides an aggregation layer of proof, and its coin provides a means for paying the decentralized VeriBlock PoW and PoP miners in a way controlled completely by the VeriBlock blockchain protocol.
+As such, the VeriBlock coin serves as a price discovery mechanism that allows the efficient allocation of the scare resource of proof, allowing all blockchains to inherit Bitcoin’s PoW security.

 The VeriBlock blockchain is mined in two different ways: PoW and PoP mining.
 PoW miners are responsible for creating the blocks, providing the blockchain with intermediate consensus, and providing blockchains inheriting security through VeriBlock with a PoW-powered first line of defense.